altid/client/plugins/cairo/README.md

 ## Menu Control Interface

-The Cairo Pango drawing plugin uses a traditional gtk-style menu interface to access the underlying control, but additionaly supports leading slash-style commands, common from chat services such as IRC and Discord.
+The Cairo Pango drawing plugin uses a traditional gtk-style menu interface to access the underlying controls.

+## Screenshots & Other Media

+Coming soon!